Jonathas-bonfim/jonathas-bonfim/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: Improve my developer skills and evolve professionally.

+🚀: I am a person in love with technology since childhood, I love learning new things and sharing knowledge/experiences with people who are on the same journey.

 <br>